 \section{\systemnamesecond{} Framework}

-In this section, we present \systemnamesecond{}, a principled framework to adaptively select ML APIs for multi-label classification tasks within a budget.
+In this section, we present \systemnamesecond{}, a framework to adaptively select ML APIs for multi-label classification tasks within a budget.
 All proofs are left to the appendix.
 We generalize the scheme in Figure \ref{fig:SFAME:Example} (a) to $K$ ML services.
 As shown in Figure \ref{fig:SFAME:Framework}, \systemnamesecond{} contains three main components: an accuracy estimator, a service selector, and a label combiner.

 Given a data point $x$, it first calls some base service, denoted by $\textit{base}$, which is one of the $K$ APIs, and obtains $Y_{\textit{base}}(x)$.
-Often, \textit{base} is a cheap or free service; we discuss how to choose \textit{base} in Section \ref{sec:SFAME:theory:baseandcombiner}.
+Often, \textit{base} is a cheap or free service, such as an inexpensive open source model; we discuss how to choose \textit{base} out of multiple options in Section \ref{sec:SFAME:theory:baseandcombiner}.
 Next, an accuracy predictor produces a vector $\hat{\pmb{a}}(x) \in [0,1]^{K}$, whose $k$th value estimates the accuracy of the label set produced by the label combiner using base's and $k$th API's outputs.
 The service selector $s(\cdot): \mathcal{X} \mapsto [K]$ then decides if and which \textit{add-on service} needs to be invoked.
 Finally, a label combiner generates a label set by combining the predictions from the base and add-on APIs.
 Take Figure \ref{fig:SFAME:Example} (d) as an example.
 The image is first passed to the GitHub model, which produces \{(\textit{person}, 0.46),(\textit{tennis racket},0.18)\}, by which the accuracy predictor predicts the accuracy of the label set generated by combining each API's output with GitHub model's.
 The service selector then decides to further invoke Everypixel, which gives \{(\textit{person}, 0.46), (\textit{sports ball}, 0.52)\}.
 Finally, the label combiner uses both APIs' output for the final prediction.

 \systemnamesecond{} allows users to customize the accuracy predictor and the label combiner, depending on the applications.
 For example, for the image tagging problem, one might use image features (e.g., brightness and contrast) to build the accuracy predictor, while word embeddings can be more useful for named entity recognition.
-In the following sections, we explain the key components of accuracy predictor, API selector and the label combiner in more detail.
+In the following sections, we explain the key of accuracy predictor, API selector and the label combiner in more detail.